 Digital People Are Real People

-At the ABID Conference in New York, Alyssa Wolf, Owner of Red Wolf Imports, describes how she made social media a cornerstone of her company’s marketing strategy.
+At the ABID Conference, Alyssa Wolf, Owner of Red Wolf Imports, describes how she made social media a cornerstone of her company’s marketing strategy.

 One of the most difficult issues for a small importer or distributor is simply getting market attention for your wines or spirits.
 That’s especially true if you are launching a new import business, and do not yet have a reputation in the marketplace.
 One solution to this problem is social media.